-As COVID-19 transmission levels rise, the CDC recommends a multi-pronged approach in decreasing transmission, including universal face mask use, physical distancing, avoiding nonessential indoor spaces, increasing testing, prompt quarantine of exposed persons, safeguarding those at increased risk for severe illness or death, protecting essential workers, postponing travel, enhancing ventilation and hand hygiene, and achieving widespread COVID-19 vaccination coverage (Honein, December 2020).
+As COVID-19 transmission levels rise, CDC recommends a multi-pronged approach to decreasing transmission among the public, including universal face mask use, physical distancing, avoiding nonessential indoor spaces, increasing testing, prompt quarantine of exposed people, safeguarding those at increased risk for severe illness or death, protecting essential workers, postponing travel, enhancing ventilation and hand hygiene and achieving widespread COVID-19 vaccination coverage (Honein, December 2020).

-Transmission-based studies in people with SARS-CoV2 virus provide important information about duration of infectiousness and transmission risk (Wolfel, April 2020; Lu, June 2020; Young, April 2020; Kujawski, April 2020; van Kampen, June 2020; Bullard, May 2020; Zou, March 2020; Cheng, May 2020).
-In these studies, the highest viral loads are detected in the upper respiratory tract several days before and decrease precipitously after symptom onset.
-In patients with mild to moderate disease, the virus has not been cultured 10-12 days post symptom onset, even in setting of positive molecular RNA amplification test, indicating viral RNA present but no longer replication competent.
-In one unpublished study of 129 patients with severe to critical COVID-19, 5 patients had positive cultures at 15 days post symptom-onset or beyond, while one patient had a positive viral culture at 20 days.
+Transmission-based studies in people with SARS-CoV-2 virus provide important information about duration of infectiousness and transmission risk (Meyerowitz, January 2021; Wolfel, April 2020; Lu, June 2020; Young, April 2020; Kujawski, April 2020; van Kampen, June 2020; Bullard, May 2020; Zou, March 2020; Cheng, May 2020).
+In these studies, the highest viral loads are detected in the upper respiratory tract several days before symptom onset, then decrease precipitously, usually by day 8 after symptom onset (Meyerowitz, January 2021).
+Much of this work has been done using prior SARS-CoV-2 variants.
+Work on infections due to the Omicron variant suggests that on average there may be a shorter incubation period of about two to four days (Jansen, December 2021; Brandal, December 2021; Lee, December 2021).
 For additional details about SARS-CoV-2 viral dynamics, see the RT-PCR testing section.

-Based on the evidence, CDC recommends the following symptom- and severity-based strategies for discontinuing isolation and precautions (as opposed to testing-based strategies):
+CDC recommends the following strategies for discontinuing isolation and precautions (as opposed to testing-based strategies):

 In summary: Knowledge is evolving on the duration of infectivity of patients with COVID-19; current data suggests people begin to transmit SARS-CoV-2 a few days prior to symptom onset, that non-immune-compromised hosts with non-critical illness are unlikely to be infectious 10 days after symptom onset and that individuals with critical illness or significant immune compromise are unlikely to be infectious 15 days after symptom onset.
 Peak transmission likely occurs around symptom onset, when viral RNA load is at its highest.
 While prolonged viral RNA shedding can occur, in most cases SARS-CoV-2 cannot be cultured after 8-12 days; whether viral culture directly correlates to a lack of infectivity is not known, but epidemiologic data suggests it may be a reasonable surrogate marker.